theupdateframework/taps/candidate-fulcio-tap.md

 If the identity provider used for OIDC is compromised, they may issue tokens with attacker controlled identities.
 Metadata signed by certificates from compromised identity providers can be revoked using the usual TUF process, and the identity providers can be removed from the delegating TUF metadata.

 By default, clients will perform offline verification.
 They may choose to additionally perform online verification.
 In practice, exisiting uses of transparency logs use offline verification as it saves bandwidth and maximum merge delays on the transparency log mean that onlie verification is not immediately available.
 This is because the transparency log will batch additions to the log.
-Offline verification relies on a signature from the Rekor key that the entry will be included.
+Offline verification relies on a signature from the Rekor key that the entry will be included and that the entry was seen at a certain time.
 This is the same key that signs the Rekor signed tree head in online verification.
 If the Rekor key is compromised, both of these verification types could be tricked.
 However, monitors are able to detect bad behavior once entries are added to the log, and monitor signatures can be used to provide additional assurance.

 # Backwards Compatibility